EzequielAdrianM/Camera2Vision/README.md

 You will get all the power of Google Vision Services on your Camera1/Camera2 application.
 You can also switch between Front and Back cameras!

-## Usage

-To change between Camera1 and Camera2, just change the boolean variable "useCamera2" true or false.
-Or implement your own method!

 ## Pre-requisites

 * Android SDK 25 (or higher)